Poultry Magic: Turning Eggs into Birds

 First things first, why incubate?
-There are lots of reasons, of course, but the main factors for deciding to incubate might include availability of chicks, as they aren’t always easy to find.
-Availability of eggs, because often they’re both easier to find and less expensive.
+There are lots of reasons, of course, but the main factors for deciding to incubate might include the availability of chicks, as they aren’t always easy to find.
+However, eggs are often easier to find and less expensive.
 The best is when the eggs can be found under our existing birds free of charge.
-But, my favorite reason to incubate eggs is to experience the fascinating transformation of a simple, every-day egg into a feathered bird with a heartbeat and tiny toes.
+But, my favorite reason to incubate eggs is to experience the fascinating transformation of a simple, everyday egg into a feathered bird with a heartbeat and tiny toes.
 In our opinion here at Purely Poultry, everyone should do this at least once in their lifetime.

 So, how would one go about hatching an egg?

 There are so many reasons to hatch eggs.
 Maybe your flock is laying their own, maybe the chicks are hard to find, or maybe you just want the experience, which we have to recommend!
 Whatever your reasons, the Purely Poultry Team wants YOU to be successful!
 While there are instructions on how to hatch in literally thousands of places, even here on our website, we’ve put together a bunch of really cool tips and tidbits to help you avoid heartaches on hatch day!
 These tips come from our EXPERIENCE and what, if anything, is a better teacher than that?